 Our first Annual Members Meeting will be on Wednesday 5th April at Dingwall Academy.
-It starts at 7pm with a talk from Murray Ferguson, Director of Planning at Cairngorm National Park and we follow this with the Annual Members Meeting.
+It starts at 7pm with a talk from Murray Ferguson, Director of Planning and Rural Development at Cairngorm National Park and we follow this with the Annual Members Meeting.
 All welcome to attend.
 Refreshments will be available.
-Please see attached the papers (AMM notice) for the … [Read more…]
+Please see attached the papers (AMM … [Read more…]

 The Peffery Way cycle path from Dingwall to Strathpeffer has been awarded £2840 from Dingwall Wind Co-op in their first round of community funding.
 This award will go towards building the path and erecting gates, fences and signage.
 Nessa Findlay of the Peffery Way Association commented; “This is excellent news.
 This money will help us … [Read more…]